Kattos/AD/README.md

 # AD

-AD is a set of MLIR-based tools that enables automatic diferentiation within MLIR pipelines.
+AD is a set of MLIR-based tools that enables automatic differentiation within MLIR pipelines.

 **NOTE: This project is at very beginning and updates frequently**